-The British Virgin Islands237

-Introduction237

-Corporate Insolvency238

-13. Can liquidators still be appointed over BVI companies during the pandemic?238

-14. What are the possible implications of the pandemic for BVI liquidations?

-15. Is the statutory demand route the best way to establish insolvency during the

-pandemic?

-16. How might the duties of directors of BVI companies be affected by financial pressure

-caused by the pandemic?

-17. What liabilities could directors of BVI companies incur if they cause a company to

-trade whilst insolvent?

-18. Will any transactions be liable to be set aside if the company enters liquidation?.243

-Company Law244

-19. How might a shareholder's position be affected by the pandemic?

-20. Can company meetings be held remotely by electronic means?

-Contract246

-21. Might the pandemic entitle a party to rely on a force majeure clause?

-Civil Procedure247

-22. What impact has the pandemic had on litigating in the BVI?

-Dubai International Financial Centre249

-Introduction249

-Company / Insolvency Law: Directors Duties and Liability250

-23. Are directors of DIFC companies protected from the consequences of a company

-becoming insolvent during the pandemic?

-24. Suspension of liability for wrongful trading $-$ to whom does it apply and for how

-long?

-Corporate insolvency

-25. What tools are potentially available under the DIFC's existing insolvency regime to

-assist companies in financial difficulty?251

-Contract law252
+The British Virgin Islands 253 Introduction 253 Corporate Insolvency 254 13.
+Can liquidators still be appointed over BVI companies during t the pandemic?254 14.
+What are the possible implications of the pandemic for BVI liqu uidations?254 15.
+Is the statutory demand route the best way to establish i nsolvency during the pandemic?
+256 16.
+How might the duties of directors of BVI companies be affected l by financial pressure caused by the pandemic?
+256 17.
+What liabilities could directors of BVI companies incur if the y cause a company to trade whilst insolvent?
+258 It remains to be seen whether the BVI court will grant direct ors a greater degree of latitude given the advent of the pandemic.
+The statutory to ests appear to provide sufficient flexibility to enable the court to evaluate a director r's conduct in the light of the current unusual circumstances.
+For example: 258 18.
+Will any transactions be liable to be set aside if the company en nters liquidation?.259 Company Law 260 19.
+How might a shareholder's position be affected by the pandem ic?260 20.
+Can company meetings be held remotely by electronic means?
+261 Contract 262 21.
+Might the pandemic entitle a party to rely on a force majeure c lause?262 Civil Procedure 263 22.
+What impact has the pandemic had on litigating in the BVI?
+263 Dubai International Financial Centre 265 Introduction 265 Company / Insolvency Law: Directors Duties and Liability 266 23.
+Are directors of DIFC companies protected from the conseq nuences of a company becoming insolvent during the pandemic?
+266 24.
+Suspension of liability for wrongful trading - to whom does it apply and for how long?
+266 Corporate insolvency 267

-26. Might a party be able to terminate a contract on account of failure of performance

-caused by the impact of the pandemic?

-27. Might the pandemic entitle a party to rely on a force majeure clause?
-28 .
+23. what tools are potentially available under the DIFC's existing insolvency reg зіте іо assist companies in financial difficulty?
+267 Cont ract law 268 26.
+Might a party be able to terminate a contract on account of failure of performance of the contract of the cont rmance caused by the impact of the pandemic?
+268 27.
+Might the pandemic entitle a party to rely on a force majeure clause?
+269 28.
 Will the pandemic frustrate DIFC contracts?
-29 .
-What impact, if any did the DIFC COVID-19 Directive have on contracts?256 Finar cial services 30.
-What initiatives have been introduced in order to provide assistance and/or regulatory relief to the DIFC's financial services community?
-Proce edure 31.
+271 29.
+What impact, if any did the DIFC COVID-19 Directive have on contracts?
+272 Finaı ncial services 272 30 .
+What initiatives have been introduced in order to provide assistance and/or reg ulatory relief to the DIFC's financial services community?
+272 Proce edure 273 31.
 What impact has the pandemic had on litigating in the DIFC?
-32. What approach have the DIFC Courts taken to extending time for compliance with court deadlines on account of the impact of the pandemic?
+273 32.
+What approach have the DIFC Courts taken to extending time for compliant ce with court deadlines on account of the impact of the pandemic?
+274